Attention

 How are Different Players Utilizing SaMD in Healthcare?

-Since its inception, SaMD has been used in multiple ways through different technologies and is assisting medical professionals to deliver patient-centric treatments.
+Since its inception, SaMD has been used in multiple ways through different healthcare technologies and is assisting medical professionals to deliver patient-centric treatments.
 Apart from medical device companies, the quick adoption of SaMD can be seen in pharmaceutical companies, start-ups, and big tech giants.
 Discussed below are some of the SaMD applications in various industries and organizations:

 1. Medical Device Companies: